Los Angeles Truck Accident Attorney

 The “Danger Sector” is that area where driving near a tractor-trailer in the spot where the driver cannot see your vehicle.
-This is a large blind spot, which the mirrors do not cover and a place where you do not want to stay for any amount of time.
-These are located on the back and sides of big rigs.
-And this is the “Danger Sector” for passenger vehicles.
-If the driver has to change lanes, because of another vehicle or road construction, they will not see the passenger vehicle that is in this blind spot.
+Mostly, without cameras, this is a large blind spot, which the mirrors do not cover and a place where you do not want to stay for any amount of time.
+And these are located on the back and sides of big rigs.
+And this is called the “Danger Sector” for passenger vehicles.
+Often, the truck driver has to change lanes because of another vehicle or road construction.
+But sometimes they will not see the passenger vehicle in this blind spot.

-Stay Away From The Sides of Trucks When Driving
+ALERT: Stay Away From The Sides of Trucks When You Are Sharing the Road.

 - Traveling on the sides of the truck is another dangerous place to be since big rigs often have recap tires on them.
 And these can come apart.
-This can cause damage to cars around them and can be a dangerous object in the roadway.
-There is another danger, which is the brakes on the big rig overheating, in which case they can come apart.
-When this happens there is a danger of vehicles traveling near them being struck by chunks of flying metal.
+Most of all, this can cause damage to cars around them, becoming a dangerous object in the roadway.
+But there is another danger, which is the brakes on the big rig overheating.
+Of particular concern, brakes can come apart under intense heat and pressure of slowing down an 18 wheeler.
+And when this happens, there is a danger of vehicles traveling near them being struck by chunks of flying metal.

 Being safe traveling near these large trucks on the roadway depends on offense driving:

-- Passing a Big Rig: If you intend on passing a large truck, it is important to get past it as quickly as possible, while driving at a safe speed.
+- Passing a Big Rig: If you intend to pass a large truck, it is essential to get past it as quickly as possible, while driving at a safe speed.

 - Do Not Drive in the Danger Sector: Do not remain in the blind spot of the truck driver, any longer than necessary.
 So this puts the passenger vehicle at risk when the truck driver does not know there is a vehicle and needs to change lanes quickly.